-- (a) Points would only be awarded to a builder when any of the good industry practices listed in Table 3 has been adopted the practices throughout the duration of the project. - (b) Trade productivity has to be monitored on regular basis by the builder.
-A minimum of 5 trades must be monitored for each project.
+- (a) Points would only be awarded to a builder when any of the good industry practices listed in Table 3 has been adopted throughout the duration of the project. - (b) Trade productivity has to be monitored on regular basis by the builder.
+A minimum of five trades must be monitored for each project.
 Examples of these trades are drywall installation, tiling, painting, ceiling board installation and reinforced concrete casting. - (c) CCTV equipped with real time monitoring system may be used in conjunction with BIM for scheduling and site resource planning purposes.
-The builder must demonstrate that a monitoring system has been set up on site and is utilised by the project team.
+The builder must demonstrate that a monitoring system has been set up on site and is utilised by the project team. - (d) Other Good Industry Practices specified shall be subjected to BCA's assessment and approval.